Enjoy creamy, thick, nutrient-rich yogurt at home with this simple recipe to make homemade yogurt — no special tools or skills required!

 1/2 cup of plain yogurt with live, active cultures (such as Fage Total)

-Similar to version one, you will want to begin with filling a stockpot with whole milk.
+To begin, start by filling a stockpot with whole milk.
 Gently, simmer the milk over medium low heat until the milk reaches 180° F.

 Pour the warmed milk into a large glass bowl.
 Cool the milk to 110° F. To speed up the cooling time, you can stick the bowl in the fridge, testing the temperature every 15 minutes or so.